carldgosselin/build-a-stock-price-indicator/020 - Captsone Project - Build a stock price indicator.md

 ### Problem Statement
-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
+[//]: # "In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
+Youshould also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
+[//]: # " _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
+[//]: # " _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_
+[//]: # " _Is an anticipated solution clearly defined?
+Will the reader understand what results you are looking for?_"

+...